anuragjain-git/start-to-joke/README.md

+😂 [l4rm4nd](https://github.com/l4rm4nd)  => An IPv6 packet is walking out of the house.
+He goes nowhere.

  😂 [l4rm4nd](https://github.com/l4rm4nd)  => Why are fish easy to weigh?
 Because they have their own scales.

  😂 [vivekpathakgit](https://github.com/vivekpathakgit)  => What's the best part about TCP jokes?
 I get to keep telling them until you get them.